ENCCS/cmake-workshop/content/index.rst

 Software
 ^^^^^^^^

+The code samples and exercises in this lesson were adapted from the GitHub repository for the `**CMake Cookbook** <https://github.com/dev-cafe/cmake-cookbook>`_.

 Except where otherwise noted, the example programs and other software provided by ENCCS are made available under the `OSI <http://opensource.org/>`_-approved `MIT license <http://opensource.org/licenses/mit-license.html>`_.